South Carolina vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- South Carolina and its opponents have scored at least 50.5 points -- this matchup's over/under -- just two times this year.
+- South Carolina and its opponents have scored at least 50.5 points -- this matchup's over/under -- only twice this season.

-- So far this season, 60% of Vanderbilt's games (3/5) have had more combined points than Saturday's total of 50.5.
+- Vanderbilt's games have gone over 50.5 points in three of five chances this season.

 - The combined points per game average of the two teams, 35.3, is 15.2 points fewer than Saturday's over/under.